Electronic Stability Program

 The (ESP) Electronic Stability Program is a vehicle safety program that detects a potential swerve, loss of control, understeer, or oversteer, reduces engine speed, and applies individual brake units to provide or restore vehicle stability and control.

 It utilizes the (ABS) Anti-lock braking and (TCS) Traction Control systems.
-The EPS/ABS control module contains the algorithms and logic that control the system.
-With EPS, the ABS and TCS systems work together.
+The ESP/ABS control module contains the algorithms and logic that control the system.
+With ESP, the ABS and TCS systems work together.
 For example, the ABS prevents wheel skid and a loss of control while braking, and the TCS prevents wheel skid and loss of control while taking off and accelerating.

 ABS/ESP Control Module